Certificate III In Plumbing

 Payment plans

-At Chisholm, you can spread your tuition costs over the year by making part payments via direct debit on a weekly, fortnightly or monthly basis.
+At Chisholm, you can spread your course costs over the year by making part payments via direct debit on a weekly, fortnightly or monthly basis.
 Payment plans are available for local students enrolling in certificate level courses only.
 Read more about payment plans.

 Scholarships